Toward a unified data-driven turbulence model through multi-objective learning: Introduction

-Eddy-viscosity closures form the foundation of recent efforts to build a \emph{unified turbulence model} that captures multiple coexisting flow mechanisms without manual switching.
-This choice is natural because eddy-viscosity models are local, robust, and computationally efficient, making them reliable for industrial solvers and a strong basis for data-driven extensions~\citeS{xiao2019quantification}.
-Conventional eddy-viscosity models combine transport equations for turbulent scales with a linear constitutive relation to estimate the Reynolds stress.
-This framework can be generalized to nonlinear forms, offering greater flexibility than the standard Boussinesq assumption~\citeS{speziale1987nonlinear,gatski1993explicit}.
-The general eddy-viscosity model~\citeS{pope1975more} has been realized through tensor basis neural networks~\citeS{ling2016reynolds}, symbolic formulations~\citeS{weatheritt2016novel,schmelzer2018data}, and random forests~\citeS{wang2017physics,wu2018physics}.
-Other studies have instead focused on improving the turbulence transport equations, for example by introducing data-driven multiplicative correction fields~\citeS{parish2016paradigm}.
+Eddy-viscosity models provide a natural foundation for a unified turbulence model.
+This choice is practical because eddy-viscosity models are local, robust, and computationally efficient, making them reliable for industrial solvers and a strong basis for data-driven extensions~\cite{xiao2019quantification}.
+Conventional eddy-viscosity models combine turbulence transport equations for turbulent scales with a linear constitutive relation to estimate the Reynolds stress.
+This framework can be generalized to nonlinear forms, offering greater flexibility than the standard Boussinesq assumption~\cite{speziale1987nonlinear,gatski1993explicit}.
+The general eddy-viscosity model~\cite{pope1975more} has been realized through tensor basis neural networks~\cite{ling2016reynolds} and symbolic formulations~\cite{weatheritt2016novel,schmelzer2018data}.
+Alternatively, Reynolds stress modeled from the eddy viscosity models can also be modified directly through eigen-perturbations~\cite{wang2017physics,wu2018physics}.
+Other studies have instead focused on improving the turbulence transport equations, for example by introducing data-driven multiplicative correction fields~\cite{parish2016paradigm}.
 Beyond eddy-viscosity models, nonlocal approaches offer an alternative.
-These include Reynolds stress transport models~\citeS{launder1975progress} and data-driven nonlocal constitutive relations~\citeS{han2023equivariant,zhou2022frame,luther2025non}, which could capture additional physical effects such as non-equilibrium anisotropy.
-However, nonlocal models face major challenges: they are computationally expensive, less robust, and difficult in boundary condition treatment.
-Machine learning has also been used to refine specific terms in Reynolds stress transport models, such as the pressure--strain correlation~\citeS{alaya2022evolutionary}, but the models themselves remain fragile.
-Considering these trade-offs, the tensor basis neural network formulation of the general eddy-viscosity model provides the most balanced compromise between accuracy, flexibility, and computational efficiency.
+These include Reynolds stress transport models~\cite{launder1975progress} and data-driven nonlocal constitutive relations~\cite{han2023equivariant,zhou2022frame,luther2025non}, which could capture additional physical effects such as non-equilibrium effects in the turbulence anisotropy.
+However, nonlocal models face major challenges: they are computationally expensive, less robust, and difficult to treat solid boundaries (wall models).
+Machine learning has also been used to refine specific terms in Reynolds stress transport models, such as the pressure--strain correlation~\cite{alaya2022evolutionary}, but these models themselves remain fragile.
+Considering these trade-offs, the tensor basis neural network formulation of the general eddy-viscosity model provides a well-balanced compromise among accuracy, flexibility, and computational efficiency.